wkoszek/me/blog/source/blog/2014-05-14-book-billionaire-and-a-mechanic.md

 ---
-title:	The Billionaire and the Mechanic
+title:	"The Billionaire and the Mechanic"
 auth:	Julian Guthrie
 read:	2014-05-14
 ---